diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 ```

 ### Default Argument Values
 Note that the default argument value should be a constant.
-More precisely, the default argument value should be immutable.
+More precisely, `the default argument value should be immutable`.
 ```python
 def say(message, times=1):
     print(message * times)